Yaroslav Osmomysl: Biography

 Son of Volodymyrko of Halych by his wife, a daughter of King Coloman of Hungary, he assumed the throne in 1153.
-His foreign policy tended towards the alliance with the kings of Hungary and Poland, and against the Grand Princes of Kiev, who supported Yaroslav's cousin Ivan Berladnik in his attempts to take possession of several towns bordering Volynia.
-After many years of warfare, Yaroslav managed to ensure Berladnik's expulsion to Byzantium.
+His foreign policy tended towards the alliance with the kings of Hungary and Poland, and against the Grand Princes of Kiev, who supported Yaroslav's cousin Ivan Berladnic in his attempts to take possession of several towns bordering Volynia.
+After many years of warfare, Yaroslav managed to ensure Berladnic's expulsion to Byzantium.